 3. Close up your sandwich with a second slice of bread (or second tortilla)

 4. Then, place the cookie cutter on top of your sandwich, and you can now do one of two things.
 Either carefully cut around the outline of the cutter using a sharp knife, or press down on the cookie cutter to cut through the sandwich.

 Some people prefer to cut around the cookie cutter with a knife so they don’t get a smashed sandwich.
 But do whatever you prefer.

 For our butterfly sandwiches we used peanut butter, sliced bananas, and a drizzle of honey!

 They are so much fun to make and eat!
 Bento boxes are a popular way to pack a meal in Japan.
 They’re usually divided into compartments, which can hold different foods.

 You can find bento boxes in many Japanese grocery stores, or online.
 Some stores even sell special American-themed bento boxes with all of the characters kids and adults alike love in the United States.

 If you’re looking for some ideas for what to put in your American bento box, here are a few suggestions:

 For the main compartment, try a hamburger patty or hot dog.
 You could also include some potato salad or macaroni and cheese.

 And don’t forget the dessert!
-Chocolate chip cookies or brownies would be perfect.
+Chocolate Chip Banana Oatmeal Cookies or brownies would be perfect.